WHAT IS DEFLATION, ITS EFFECTS AND HOW TO CONTROL DEFLATION What is deflation?

 - Use of deficit budgeting: An increase in government expenditure helps to inject more money into circulation by curbing the effects of deflation.

-- Reduction in bank rate: This will assist investors to borrow more money from banks, thereby increasing the volume of money in circulation.
+- Reduction in bank rate: This will assist investors in borrowing more money from banks, thereby increasing the volume of money in circulation.

 - Increase in wages and salaries: This will help to inject more money into circulation, thereby controlling deflation.